duongital/cpp/README.md

-# Games
+# C/C++ in General Topics

-Cover games that we all already know how to play!
+Main purpose is to cover games that we all already know how to play!

 During the time, I also learn and practice again several skills: